-There are scenic drives a plenty in Sedona.
+There are scenic drives aplenty in Sedona.
 The Red Rock Scenic Byway, or Route 179, takes you past the iconic formations Bell Rock and Cathedral Rock south of town.
 In the other direction, the lush Oak Creek Canyon drive, or Route 89A, links up Sedona with Flagstaff and the high desert with the world’s largest ponderosa pine forest through two thousand feet of elevation change.
 Finally, west of town, also on Route 89A, are the back roads leading to Boynton Canyon, where you’ll pass photogenic formations like Devil’s Bridge before coming to the breathtaking box canyon itself.

 Central Sedona, known as Uptown, is filled with restaurants, art galleries, souvenir shops, and wild views of the surrounding landscape.
 If you want to explore town on foot, this is the best place to do it.
 There are two worthwhile stops in town: the Sedona Arts Center and the Sedona Heritage Museum.
 Exhibits at the latter range from an old stagecoach to a historic apple packing shed, and it’s also home to a century-old railroad depot, relocated here in the 1940s for the John Wayne film The Angel and the Badman.

 Completed in 1956, this stunning Catholic church is built right into the Sedona landscape.
 California sculptor Marguerite Brunswig Staude provided the inspiration for the building’s design.
 The simple, angular construction features an iron cross that is set into the southwestern facing window, which is visible from the church’s interior and exterior.
-Many visitors come here to enjoy a quiet moment of contemplation in one of Sedona’s
+Many visitors come here to enjoy a quiet moment of contemplation in one of Sedona’s most spectacular settings.

 Built on the site of a sycamore grove in the 1970s, this complex of Mexican-style plazas, complete with fountains, wrought iron, stucco walls, and arched entryways, is a delight to wander through.
 The name Tlaquepaque comes from a Mexican village near Guadalajara, and is a native Nahuatl word that means “best of everything” or “place above clay land.”
 Today, Tlaquepaque hosts art galleries, jewelry shops, Navajo rugs shops, restaurants, and a delightful chapel.
 It’s a lovely place to either browse or grab a bite to eat.